dfinity/nns-dapp/BUILD.md

 ## Development

 Development relies on the presence of a testnet that is setup with the II, governance, ledger, and cycle minting canisters.
 This is provided by [`dfx nns install`](https://internetcomputer.org/docs/current/references/cli-reference/dfx-nns), both in automated testing and for local development.
-Please note, however, that ittakes some work to configure the NNS canisters.
+Please note, however, that it takes some work to configure the NNS canisters.
 If you would like a test environment with all the NNS canisters configured suitably for use with the nns-dapp, please consider using the [snsdemo tools.](https://github.com/dfinity/snsdemo):

 * Make sure that you have a version of `dfx` that matches the `snsdemo`.
-* Create a state snapshot (~20 minutes): `snsdapp$ dfx-snapshot-stock-make --snapshot ~/stock-snsdemo-snapshot.tar.xz`
+* Create a state snapshot (about 20 minutes): `snsdapp$ dfx-snapshot-stock-make --snapshot ~/stock-snsdemo-snapshot.tar.xz`
 * Start the snapshot: `nns-dapp$ ./scripts/dfx-snapshot-start --snapshot ~/stock-snsdemo-snapshot.tar.xz`

 You can now access the frontend using Chrome or Firefox (sorry, Safari doesn't support subdomains of `localhost`):